Dale Tallon: Chicago Blackhawks

 Tallon further bolstered his team in the off-season by signing star winger Marián Hossa and Selke Trophy-winning John Madden.
 That same off-season, however, Tallon and the Blackhawks management came under fire in early July 2009, when the National Hockey League Players' Association (NHLPA) claimed the team did not submit qualifying offers to their restricted free agents before the deadline.
 In the worst-case scenario, the team's unsigned restricted free agents at the time, including Kris Versteeg, would have become unrestricted, earning them additional salary and negotiating rights.
 Tallon was able to sign all his restricted free agents, although at a cost of millions more than he would have to had he qualified them in time.

 Soon thereafter, on July 14, 2009, the Blackhawks demoted Tallon to the position of senior advisor, while Stan Bowman, son of Scotty Bowman, was promoted to general manager.
 The following day, Martin Havlát, who was no longer a Blackhawk, criticized the team's management and defended Tallon.
 He stated, "Every single player on that team is with Dale.
 I still talk to the guys all the time, hockey players know a phony when they see one."
 He specifically berated John McDonough, the team's president, commenting, "McDonough couldn't stand that Dale was so successful and getting the credit for building the Blackhawks from a last place team to making the Conference Finals in three short years."
+One journalist later referred the move as an "opportunistic off-ice power play".

 The Blackhawks won the Stanley Cup in June 2010, giving Tallon his first championship.
 Tallon's name was engraved on the Cup and the team issued him a Stanley Cup ring.